erskingardner/nostr-how/src/routes/pages/en/relay-implementations.md

 ## Go

 -   [Relayer Basic](https://github.com/fiatjaf/relayer/tree/master/examples/basic): A simple reference relay backed by Postgres, written as a demo on top of the [Relayer](https://github.com/fiatjaf/relayer) framework for building custom relays
+-   [grain](https://github.com/0ceanSlim/grain): Go Relay Architecture for Implementing Nostr.
+Grain is a highly configurable relay using MongoDB, allowing users to customize policies, manage resources, and tailor it to their specific needs.

 ## C++